 For Type II problems the traditional CS theory is applicable, e.g. in CI one can use random Bernoulli matrices.
 The issue is that the use of complete randomness does not allow one to exploit the structure of the signal to be recovered from a sampling point of view.
-As we argue, real world signals are not sparse, but asymptotically sparse in frames such as wavelets(3, 4) or their -let cousins such as curvelets (5), contourlets (6) or shearlets (7).
+As we argue, real world signals are not sparse, but asymptotically sparse in frames such as wavelets or their -let cousins.
 In particular, the asymptotic sparsity is highly structured.

 New CS principles.
-To bridge the gap between theory and practice, the authors introduced a new CS theory (8) that replaces the traditional CS pillars with three new CS principles: asymptotic incoherence, asymptotic sparsity and multilevel sampling.
+To bridge the gap between theory and practice, the authors introduced a new CS theory (3) that replaces the traditional CS pillars with three new CS principles: asymptotic incoherence, asymptotic sparsity and multilevel sampling.
 The new theory and principles reveal that the optimal sampling strategy and benefits of CS depend on two factors: the structure of the signal and the resolution.
 This suggests a new understanding of the underlying phenomena and of how to improve CS results in practical applications, which are main topics of this paper.
 At the same time, this paper demonstrates how the new CS principles go hand in hand even with applications where traditional CS is applicable, and that substantial improvements and flexibility can be obtained.